Tutorial: Uploading a file

 Step 6: Track progress

-Your application can use the upload ID to poll MASV Transfer Agent about its progress.
+Your application can use the upload ID to poll MASV Agent about its progress.
 We recommend that your application does this no less than every 5 seconds.

 Your application can also pause or cancel uploads with the upload ID.